Shant1R/Shant_IIITB/README.md

 Terminal Window -
 ![sky130_gitclone](https://github.com/Shant1R/Shant_IIITB/assets/59409568/8e74128d-3341-4378-9c40-309260327bef)

 Upon the cloning, a new folder with the name *sky130RTLDesignAndSynthesisWorkshop* is made.
 Under this folder, there will be several folders, such as lib which contains the standard set library for sky130 which will be used for the synthesis, verilog_files which contains all the source files and testbenches for the experiments to be done.
+The contents of each folder can be seen by going into the directory and entering ls.